Trust Deeds And Employment

 It is very unlikely that your employer will find out you have a Scottish trust deed.
 Yes, it is published in the AIB Register, but your employer would have to be reading through thousands of names to find yours.

-Tip: Don’t discuss your deed at work.
+Tip: You don’t need to discuss your Trust Deed at work.
 Your colleagues may pass the information around and it could get back to your boss.
 It’s private information, so try and keep it that way.

 When you should tell your employer